mscarey/AuthoritySpoke/docs/guides/introduction.rst

 result is type of :py:class:`~typing.NamedTuple` called :class:`~authorityspoke.opinions.AnchoredHoldings`\.
-You can pass this NamedTuple as the only argument to the :meth:`authorityspoke.decisions.Decision.posit` method to assign the :class:`~authorityspoke.holdings.Holding`\s to the majority :class:`~authorityspoke.opinions.Opinion` of a :class:`~authorityspoke.decisions.Decision`.
+You can pass this NamedTuple as the only argument to the :meth:`justopinion.decisions.Decision.posit` method to assign the :class:`~authorityspoke.holdings.Holding`\s to the majority :class:`~authorityspoke.opinions.Opinion` of a :class:`~justopinion.decisions.Decision`.
 This will also link the correct text passages from the :class:`~authorityspoke.opinions.Opinion` to each :class:`~authorityspoke.holdings.Holding`\.